 This rating how how much outside Visible Light enters the room through the window.
 This measurement is not a percentage but a rating between .0 and 1.00 with .0 blocking out all visible outside light and 1.00 allowing all visible outside light to enter the room.

 This rating shows how much Heat Energy is Entering the home through the entire window.
 A lower SHGC will reduce AC Cost and provide a more comfortable window to sit next to on Hot Summer days.

 SHGC of 0.30 = 30% of Solar Heat enters the room from the outside.

 This rating shows how much Outside Air enters into a home through the window.
 Good Air Leakage rates typically range between 0.1 and 0.4.
 The Lower the Air Leakage, the better the window is at keeping the Outside Air out of our Houston Texas metro area homes.

 With this information you are better educated to make a replacement window decision that will provide you with energy efficiency and comfort year after year.
 It is important for you to be an educated and informed homeowner when it comes to replacing your windows because this will ultimately affect your utility bills usage.
 Simonton Vinyl Replacement Windows and NT Vinyl Replacement Window are excellent replacement window choices that we recommend and have a long history of great customer service.

 From my heart to yours.
 I truly hope that you have found this post must helpful in making an informed and educated decision when it comes to replacing the windows in your home.
-If you like what you have read, follow my, Kapitan The Siding Man Blog of Texas Home Exteriors which is full of great content to help provide you with information and insight into many home improvement decisions including NFRC Window Ratings for new windows.
+If you like what you have read, follow my, Kapitan The Siding Man Blog of Texas Home Exteriors.
+This is full of great content to help provide you with information and insight into many home improvement decisions including NFRC Window Ratings for new windows.